Skip to main content

 The right of withdrawal

-When we look at theVVD's online store, we quickly come across some mistakes.
+When we look at the VVD's online store, we quickly come across some mistakes.
 For example, I could buy a banner a 65,- on the web store of this political party.
 Because I don't have to give a company name, the consumer legislation counts here, i.e. should I not be satisfied with this banner upon delivery, I can claim the right of withdrawal.
-The right of withdrawal stipulates that I have 14 days to register the return after which I have a further period of 14 days to register the return. [caption id="attachment_63989" align="aligncenter" width="1024"]The webshop of the VVD[/caption]The ACMhasalready given some webshops high finesfor not properly informing them about this legislation.
+The right of withdrawal states that I have 14 days to register the return after which I have another period of 14 days to register the return.
+The webshop of the VVD The ACM has already given some webshops high fines for not properly informing them about this legislation.
 However, what appears when we take a closer look at the web store of the VVD?
 There is no information about the right of withdrawal.
 Not only are we missing a separate page with the return information, even the general conditions are completely missing at the web store.
 So is this different with other online stores of political parties?
 No, according to ICTrecht, only the webshops of D66 and the Party of the Animals provide information about the right of withdrawal.
 And these webshops do not comply either, if we look at the general conditions of the Party of the Animals we read the following, for example:

 1. Party for the Animals does everything possible to provide you with a perfect product.
-Nevertheless, if you are not satisfied with your order, you can return these items within 7 working days after receiving the order.
+Nevertheless, if you are not satisfied with your order, you can return these items within 7 working days of receiving the order.

 Price and offer

-When stating product prices, the law requires that it be indicated whether the prices are inclusive or exclusive of VAT (3:15d paragraph 2 BW).
-In addition, it is stated that it must be made clear when shipping and handling costs are calculated, and if so how much these costs are.
-When we screen the webshops we find out that most webshops do not do this.
-At Christen Unie, for example, they do not take it very close to mentioning extra costs, at the checkout it turns out that € 0.75 is charged for administration and unspecified shipping costs.
-At Groenlinks, we do see a neat mention including VAT on the product page, but unfortunately even here you are not informed in advance about any shipping costs (a € 2.07).
-It is also only possible to pay with iDeal, while it is mandatory to offer the consumer apost-payment option.
+When stating product prices, the law requires that it be indicated whether the prices are inclusive or exclusive of VAT ( 3:15d paragraph 2 BW ).
+It is also stated that it must be made clear when shipping and handling costs are charged, and if so how much these costs are.
+When we screen webshops we find out that most webshops do not do this.
+At the Christian Union, for example, they don't take it very closely to mention additional costs, at checkout it turns out that €0.75 is charged for administration and unspecified shipping costs.
+At Groenlinks we do see a neat mention of VAT on the product page, but unfortunately here too you are not informed in advance about the possible shipping costs (a € 2.07).
+It is also only possible to pay with iDeal, while it is mandatory to offer the consumer a post-payment option .
 By the way, the latter is not done correctly by most political parties.
 At the ChristenUnie we still see the possibility to pay by authorization, but it is unclear whether this authorization takes place before or after the delivery of the order.

 Conclusion